saravanakumarrc/Architecture_Journey/README.md

    - ROI & TCO Analysis
    - Risk Management

-## 💡 How to Use This Repository

-1. **Start with the Skills Checklist**
-   - Use [key_skills_of_an_architect.md](key_skills_of_an_architect.md) as your primary guide
-   - Check off topics as you learn them
-   - Identify gaps in your knowledge
-   - Follow links to detailed topic documentation

-2. **Deep Dive into Topics**
-   - Each topic has its own detailed documentation
-   - Includes mind maps for visual learning
-   - Provides practical examples and code samples
-   - Lists common pitfalls and best practices

-3. **Practice with Examples**
-   - Study implementation patterns
-   - Understand trade-offs
-   - Learn from real-world scenarios
-   - Apply architectural principles

-4. **Track Your Progress**
-   - Use the checklist to monitor your learning
-   - Focus on deep understanding of critical topics
-   - Build practical experience in key areas
-   - Document your own learnings and insights

 ## 🤝 Contributing

 This is a living document!
 We encourage you to: